Hee Haw: Reruns

 After the show's syndication run ended, reruns aired on The Nashville Network from 1993 until 1995.
 Upon the cancellation of reruns in 1995, the program resurfaced a year later, for another run of reruns, ultimately concluding in 1997.
-Its 22 years in TV syndication (1971–93) was, during its latter years, tied with Soul Train with the record for the longest-running American syndicated TV program (Soul Train continued until 2006); Hee Haw has fallen well behind several other American first-run syndicated shows since then.
+Its 22 years in TV syndication (1971–93) was, during its latter years, tied with Soul Train with the record for the longest-running American syndicated TV program (Soul Train continued until 2006 and, like Hee Haw, ran classic episodes its final two seasons); Hee Haw has fallen well behind several other American first-run syndicated shows since then.

 During the 2006–07 season CMT aired a series of reruns and TV Land also recognized the series with an award presented by k.d. lang; in attendance were Roy Clark, Gunilla Hutton, Barbi Benton, the Hager twins, Linda Thompson, Misty Rowe, and others.
 It was during this point, roughly between the years of 2004 and 2007, that Time Life began selling selected episodes of the show on DVD.
 Among the DVD content offered was the 1978 10th anniversary special that had not been seen since its original airing.
 CMT sporadically aired the series, usually in graveyard slots, and primarily held the rights in order to be able to air the musical performances as part of their music video library (such as during the "Pure Vintage" block on CMT Pure Country).